Tsiolkovsky, Amur Oblast: History

 The town was founded in 1961.
 From 1969 to 1994, it was called Uglegorsk and was established in order to serve the nearby ICBM base of the Soviet Armed Forces which was code-named Svobodny-18.
 The name was given after another settlement called Svobodny which lies 50 km south of it.
 The closed status was assigned by the Decree of the Presidium of the Supreme Soviet of the RSFSR of October 19, 1965.
 In 1994 the entire complex was renamed to Uglegorsk (Углего́рск).

 In April 2013, President Vladimir Putin proposed to rename a town nearer to the Cosmodrome in honor of the founder of theoretical astronautics Konstantin Tsiolkovsky.
 Later it was decided to assign this name to Uglegorsk.
 In March 2014 the settlement held a public hearing where the majority of participants were in favor of the renaming.
 In June 2014 the Council of People's Deputies of Uglegorsk approved the name change.
 In September 2015 the deputies of the Legislative Assembly of Amur Oblast adopted a law to change the status of the settlement of Uglegorsk and transform it into a city without changing the established administrative borders.
 The official documents to rename the city were sent for examination to the Federal Service for State Registration, Cadastre and Cartography (Rosreestr).
 On December 23 the State Duma, the lower house of the Russian Parliament voted in favour of a federal law on the renaming of the town, and on December 30 President Putin signed it into law, thus formalizing the name changing.

 On November 30, 2015, one of the streets of the town was renamed "3rd street of the Builders" (3-я улица Строителей) as a tribute to the creativity of Eldar Ryazanov.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Uglegorsk Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.

 Economy and infrastructure

-The settlement contains thirty-three blocks of residential homes and a boiler room.
+The settlement contains thirty-three blocks of residential homes and a central heating plant.
 There is a secondary school, a children's arts school, two kindergartens, and a hospital.
 The settlement has a sports complex.
 Its construction began in 2005 and was planned to be finished by 2009 but due to lack of funding opening was postponed two years later to 2011.